Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Introduction and the main result

 The conformal case has a long history.
-In 1905 and 1907, Herglotz \cite{Herglotz} and Wiechert and Zoeppritz \cite{WZ} showed that one can recover a radial sound speed $c(r)$ (the metric is $c^{-2}d x^2$) in a ball under the condition $(r/c(r))'>0$ by reducing the problem to solving an Abel type of equation.
+In 1905 and 1907, Herglotz \cite{Herglotz} and Wiechert and Zoeppritz \cite{WZ} showed that one can recover a radial sound speed $c(r)$ (the metric is $c^{-2}d x^2$) in a ball under the condition \be{Her} (r/c(r))'>0 \ee by reducing the problem to solving an Abel type of equation.
 For simple manifolds, recovery of the conformal factor was proven in \cite{Mu2} and \cite{MuRo}, with a stability estimate.
-We showed in \cite{SUV_localrigidity} that one has local and stable recovery near a convex boundary point and semiglobal and global one under the foliation condition we use here, as well.
-We also showed that the condition of Herglotz \cite{Herglotz} and Wiechert and Zoeppritz \cite{WZ} is equivalent to require that the Euclidean spheres are strictly convex in the metric $c^{-2}dx^2$.
+We showed in \cite{SUV_localrigidity} that for $n\ge3$, one has local and stable recovery near a strictly convex boundary point and semiglobal and global one under the foliation condition we use here, as well.
+We also showed there that the Herglotz and Wiechert and Zoeppritz condition \r{Her} is equivalent to requiring the Euclidean spheres $|x|=\text{const.}$ to be strictly convex in the metric $c^{-2}dx^2$.

-Simple surfaces with boundary are boundary rigid \cite{PestovU}.
+The first two-dimensional results are for non-positively curved surfaces by Croke \cite{Croke90} and Otal \cite{Otal90}.
+Boundary rigidity of simple surfaces was proved in \cite{PestovU}.
 In higher dimensions, simple Riemannian manifolds with boundary are boundary rigid under a priori constant curvature assumptions on the manifold or special symmetries \cite{BCG}, \cite{Gr}.
-Several local (in the metric) results near the Euclidean metric are known \cite{SU-MRL}, \cite{LassasSU}, \cite{BI}.
-The most general result in this direction (outside a fixed conformal class, the setting of \cite{SUV_localrigidity}) is the generic local (with respect to the metric) one proven in \cite{SU-JAMS}, i.e.\ one is asking whether metrics a priori near a given one can have the same boundary distance function; the authors give an affirmative answer in a generic case.
+Several local (in the metric) results near the Euclidean metric are known \cite{SU-MRL}, \cite{CDS}; in \cite{LassasSU} one of the metrics is close to a flat and the other one has an explicit curvature bound; and in \cite{BI}, one of the metrics is a priori close to the flat one and the other one is arbitrary.
+The most general result in this direction (outside a fixed conformal class, the setting of \cite{SUV_localrigidity}) is the generic local (with respect to the metric) one proven in \cite{SU-JAMS}, i.e.\ one is asking whether simple metrics with the same boundary distance function, a priori close to a given one, are isometric; the authors give an affirmative answer in a generic case.
 Surveys of some of the results can be found in \cite{ Croke04,I, Sh-book, SU-Kawai}.